LeonAndrade/LeonAndrade.github.io/README.md

   - Orders:
     - `invoice`: Serial.
 Unique ID of each order.
 A single order can have multiple products.
     - `invoicedate`: Timestamp.
 Assuming it's in UTC-0 because most of the customers are from the UK.
     - `quantity`: Quantitative.
-Number of items ordered for any given product on an invoice.
+Number of unities ordered for a product.

 <br/><br/>